PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 ![Axial_fan_preparation](images/Axial_fan_preparation.JPG "Axial_fan_preparation")

-Install the fan with the four screws and nuts on the top side of the PlanktoScope HAT 1.3 PCB.
+Install the fan on the top side of the PlanktoScope HAT 1.3 PCB.

 Pay attention to the **running direction** with the arrow marking on the side of the Axial Fan.
-The Axial Fan should **blow on the cooler** of the Raspberry Pi (from Top to Bottom of the PlanktoScope HAT 1.3 PCB).
+The Axial Fan should **blow on the Raspberry Pi** (from Top to Bottom of the PlanktoScope HAT 1.3 PCB).
 Engage the wire through the hole in the PlanktoScope HAT 1.3 PCB to reach the bottom of the board.

 ![Axial_fan_placement](images/Axial_fan_placement.JPG "Axial_fan_placement")